pepega007xd/slplugin/excel_poster/main.typ

     #pop.column-box(heading: "Future Work", stretch-to-next: true)[
       - Integrate with analyzers for other domains (e.g. EVA)
       - Detect types of lists dynamically from structures in the heap
-      - Improve the analysis of conditions to detect bugs more precisely
+      - Improve the analysis of non-pointer conditions to improve bug detection
       - Implement the remaining C language features (such as global variables) ]
   ],